doemser/dead-simple-react/README.md

 # dead-simple-react

+### Leaving that bloat at home.

-Dead simple examples to learn how to work with react.
+Dead simple examples to learn how to love react.

 ---